sidmanale643/Akaike-Tech/README.md

 **Parameters:**
 - `company_name`: The name of the company for which sentiment analysis is to be performed.
 - `model_provider`: The provider of the sentiment analysis model, either "Ollama" or "Groq".
+- `tts_provider`: The provider of the TextToSpeech model.

 **Functionality:**
 - Fetches news articles related to the specified company.